 The Victims’ Payment Scheme regulations were laid at Westminster in January 2020.
-Some of the regulations for the Scheme came into effect in February and the remainder came into effect on 29 May 2020.
+They came into full effect on 29 May 2020.

 Former Victims Commissioner, Kathryn Stone, with guidance from the WAVE Injured Group and the Victims and Survivors Forum, submitted advice to the First and deputy First Ministers on a ‘Pension for the Severely Injured’.